 Volunteer Continuing Education

 As a volunteer, it is important to keep up-to-date on new information related to your project area.
 This year we are beginning a program to help you increase your knowledge as a volunteer.
 Beginning in September 2019, every Linn County Volunteer needs to complete at least one continuing education hour.
 Continuing education can include using webinars from eXtension or attending a state training such as shooting sports.
-All hours must be submitted by December 31, 2019 to count for the 2019-20 club year.
 Please contact Andrea if you have any questions.

 Interested in 4-H and want to join?
 The Linn County 4-H program offers many different clubs and projects.
 Please fill out this form so we can learn more about your interests and find a club and project area that will be the best fit.